ashishps1/awesome-low-level-design/solutions/java/src/elevatorsystem/README.md

 ## Core Entities

-- **Elevator:** Represents the elevator, manages its state, direction, and request queue.
+- **Elevator:** Represents the elevator, manages its vendingMachineState, direction, and request queue.
 - **ElevatorController:** Handles incoming requests and delegates them to the elevator.
 - **Request:** Represents a request to move to a specific floor in a given direction.
 - **Direction (enum):** UP, DOWN, IDLE.